proofengineering/coqhammer/README.md

 Require Import Hammer.Hammer.
 ```

-Then the available commands are as follows.
+Then, the available commands are as follows:

 command                          | description
 -------------------------------- | ------------------------------------